newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ## _affinity.tpl, _nodeselector.tpl and _tolerations.tpl
-There three files are almost equal, follow the idiomatic way that `helm create` creates by default.
-It also looks if there is a global value like other helpers.
+These three files are almost the same and they follow the idiomatic way of `helm create`.

+Each function also looks if there is a global value like the other helpers.
 ```yaml
 global:
   affinity: {}